tbali0524/playground-c2779db2/markdowns/coding-style.md

 ;
 ```

-This config file tells which folders and files to include/exclude, and which rules to apply.
-We still need to apply some command line arguments:
+This config file defines which folders and files to include/exclude, and which rules to apply.
+We still need to apply some additional command line arguments:

 ```bat
 php-cs-fixer fix --dry-run --show-progress=dots --ansi --diff -vv .